adidshaft/clinic/templates/Readme.md

-# AI Clinic - Project Explanation
+# AI Clinic - README

 ## 🏥 What This Project Does